 - Keep patient health information accurate and secure by reviewing records for completeness, accuracy, and compliance with rules and privacy regulations

 Employment opportunities can be found in:

 - Companies specializing in medical coding or billing services

 Education and Training:

 Becoming a medical coder requires a high school diploma or GED and either a certificate or associate’s degree.
+To enroll in an associates degree program, you must pass a college placement exam.
 Many coders become certified as a Certified Coding Apprentice (CCA) or Certified Coding Specialist (CCS).
 Some employers require certification to qualify for available positions.
 View the health information career map for more information on careers in medical technology.